pylipp/financeager/README.md

     > financeager rm burgers

-Show a side-by-side overview of earnings and expenses with (filter a month with `-d 2017-01`)
+Show a side-by-side overview of earnings and expenses (filter date and/or category by providing the `-d` and `-c` flag and/or filter the name by providing a positional argument)

     > financeager print

                    Earnings                |                Expenses
-	Name               Value    Date       | Name               Value    Date
-	Unspecified          123.45            | Rent				 1500.00
+	Name               Value    Date       | Name               Value    Date Unspecified          123.45            | Rent				 1500.00
 	  Lottery            123.45 2017-03-14 |   Rent January       500.00 2017-01-01
 	                                       |   Rent February      500.00 2017-02-01
 					       |   Rent March         500.00 2017-03-01
 	===============================================================================
 	Total                123.45            | Total               1500.00

-Search for entries by name with

-	> financeager find lottery

 All financeager command operate on the default database (named by the current year, e.g. 2017) unless another period is specified by the `--period` flag.

 	> financeager add xmas-gifts -42 --date 2016-12-23 --period 2016

 Detailed information is available from

 	> financeager --help
 	> financeager <subcommand> --help

 KNOWN BUGS
 ----------
-- Report.
+- Please.
+Report.
 Them.

 FUTURE FEATURES
 ---------------